yankeexe/Notes/css/readme.md

 - In SCSS we can created a nested block inside of the parent selector.
 - `&` represents the path till the nested element.
 In the example below, the `&` represents the path:
     - `.navigation li:first-child` which is the second level nest.
+- `&` is basically used when pseudo classes are involved.

 ```scss
     .navigation { //parent selector